"I hunt...and fight...and kill, until the end of my curse."

 The comics and games carry examples of

-- An Axe to Grind: One of the weapons you can find.
+- An Axe to Grind: The best weapon you can find.

 - Broke Your Arm Punching Out Cthulhu: Congratulations, Chakan, for defeating Death and achieving eternal life.
 Shame it's more of a curse that puts you in eternal torment.